List of Primetime Emmy Awards received by Netflix: Directing and Writing

 In 2014, Jodie Foster was nominated for directing the episode "Lesbian Request Denied", from Orange Is the New Black.
 Aziz Ansari was nominated in 2016 for the first season of Master of None.
 In 2018, Jesse Peretz received a nomination for GLOW.
+In 2023, Tim Burton received a nomination for Wednesday.
+In 2024, Guy Ritchie received a nomination for The Gentlemen.